Back to Watch and Pray

 Watch and Pray: vigilance, prophecy, and sober perseverance.

-Among the most frequent responses given to those who call souls out of error is the phrase: "I am just not there yet."
-This expression appears gentle, humble, and patient.
-In reality, Sacred Scripture and the Fathers identify it as one of the most dangerous forms of resistance to , because it disguises refusal as prudence.
+Among the most frequent responses given to those who call souls out of error is the phrase, "I am just not ready yet."
+It appears gentle, humble, and patient.
+In reality, Scripture and the Fathers identify it as one of the most dangerous forms of resistance to , precisely because it disguises refusal as prudence.

-Our Lord Himself condemns delayed obedience.
-When a man asked to follow Christ only after burying his father, Christ replied: "Let the dead bury their dead" (Mt.
-8:22).
-This was not a rejection of filial duty, but a condemnation of postponement when truth has already been recognized. does not wait upon comfort.
+Our Lord condemns delayed obedience.
+When a man asked to follow Him only after first burying his father, Christ answered, "Let the dead bury their dead."
+This was not contempt for filial duty.
+It was a condemnation of postponement once truth had already been recognized. does not wait upon comfort.

-Scripture repeatedly warns against delay.
-"Today if you shall hear His voice, harden not your hearts" (Ps.
-94:8; Heb.
-3:7-8).
-The command is immediate.
+Scripture repeats the same command: "Today if you shall hear His voice, harden not your hearts."
 There is no allowance for a season of indecision once truth is known.
 To delay is already to harden the heart.

-The Fathers are explicit.
-St. Augustine teaches that the excuse of delay is itself a sin against the Holy Ghost when truth has been sufficiently presented.[1]
-He explains that many perish not because they deny truth, but because they refuse to submit to it when it confronts them.
-Delay becomes a form of disobedience cloaked in humility.
+St. Augustine teaches that the excuse of delay becomes a grave resistance once truth has been sufficiently presented.
+Many perish not because they deny truth outright, but because they refuse to submit to it when it confronts them.

-This excuse is especially prevalent among those attached to false traditional groups.
-Members of the SSPX often admit the errors of Vatican II yet insist they are "not ready" to break communion.
-Members of the FSSP frequently acknowledge doctrinal contradictions yet claim the time is "not right" to confront them.
+This excuse appears constantly among those attached to false traditional groups.
+Members of SSPX often admit the errors of Vatican II, yet insist they are not ready to break communion with false claimants.
+Members of FSSP frequently acknowledge doctrinal contradictions, yet say the time is not right to confront them.
 In both cases, truth is subordinated to stability, family peace, numbers, or habit.

-Such groups function as wolves in sheep's clothing precisely because they validate delay.
-They reassure souls that recognizing error without acting against it is sufficient.
+Such groups act as wolves in sheep's clothing precisely because they validate delay.
+They reassure souls that recognizing error without acting against it is enough.
 This directly contradicts the Gospel.
-"He that knoweth the will of his lord, and doth not prepare himself... shall be beaten with many stripes" (Lk.
-12:47).

-Therefore, the phrase "I am not there yet" must be exposed for what it is: a refusal to obey under the guise of discernment.
+The phrase "I am not ready yet" must be exposed for what it is when truth is already known: a refusal to obey under the guise of discernment.
 God grants time for ignorance, not for recognized truth.
 Once the soul knows, it must act.

 In times of , delay is lethal.
-The longer one remains in communion with error, the more the will is shaped by it.
+The longer one remains in communion with error or in compromise with sin, the more the will is shaped by it.
 Conversion postponed becomes conversion endangered.

 Footnotes